nmarks99/avr-rust-examples/README.md

-# rusty-drone
+# nano-hal
-A quadcopter drone built from scratch with a flight controller written in Rust
+A simple hardware abstraction layer written (mostly) from scratch for the ATMega328p microcontroller/Arduino Nano board